-Caren is an assistant professor in the School of the Environment at Washington State University.
+Caren is an associate professor in the School of the Environment at Washington State University.
 She trained as a field biologist and started applying genetic techniques after earning her MS in Wildlife and Fisheries Sciences at the University of Arizona.
 She worked on modeling landscape change, habitat, and gene flow of amphibians for her PhD in Fish and Wildlife Resources at the University of Idaho.
 Caren’s current research focuses on developing and applying environmental DNA techniques to detect species of management concern and modeling connectivity for amphibians using landscape genomics.

 Colleen finished her M.S. in the School of the Environment in Fall 2016.
 For her thesis, she worked on adapting environmental DNA (eDNA) methods to be used in lake restoration projects across the Sierra Nevada in California.
 Specifically, she addressed the issue of discerning live from dead specimen detections using eDNA techniques.
 Colleen is currently working for Yosemite National Park as a Wildlife Biologist.
 You can find Colleen’s work here in Diseases of Aquatic Organisms and in Freshwater Science and Limnology.

 Christina started working in the lab when she was a freshman at WSU, graduated with a major in Wildlife Ecology and Conservation Science in spring 2021, and now works in the lab as a technician.
 Learning about eDNA has opened her mind to the various fascinating ways to detect different species and she has appreciated the opportunity to gain experience with the Goldberg lab.